 Where we are in the cycle

-La Niña brings its own climate disruptions, so an end to this phase should help restore normal weather conditions in affected areas.
-However, since the most recent El Niño ended in 2019, according to the Water Education Foundation, we are likely due for another in the next few years.
+La Niña brings its own climate disruptions, so an end to this phase should help restore normal weather conditions in some affected areas.
+However, the net impact of damage from El Niño cycles is estimated to be in the trillions of dollars.

 Join our free newsletter for cool news and cool tips that make it easy to help yourself while helping the planet.